jsonapi-rb/jsonapi-rb.github.io/source/guides/serialization/rendering.html.md

 ## Plain ruby

-When using jsonapi-rb in plain ruby (or from within a framework outside of a controller), you can call the as follows:
+When using jsonapi-rb in plain ruby (or from within a framework outside of a controller), you can render a document as follows:

 ```ruby
 JSONAPI::Serializable::Renderer.render(posts)